awsdocs/amazon-s3-developer-guide/doc_source/cloudwatch-monitoring.md

 ## Accessing CloudWatch Metrics<a name="cloudwatch-monitoring-accessing"></a>

  You can use the following procedures to view the storage metrics for Amazon S3\.
-Note that the in order to get the Amazon S3 metrics involved, you must set a start and end timestamps\.
+Note that to get the Amazon S3 metrics involved, you must set a start and end time stamp\.
 For metrics for any given 24\-hour period, set the time period to 86400 seconds, the number of seconds in a day\.
 Also, remember to set the `BucketName` and `StorageType` dimensions\.

 For example, if you use the AWS CLI to get the average of a specific bucket's size, in bytes, you could use the following command: